IBM/SalesEnablement-Satellite-L3-Sales/docs/README.md

 Each of these sections has detailed steps for demonstrating IBM Cloud Satellite.
 Click on each section name in the left hand navigation bar to expand the section.

-In Part 1 and Part 2, you will see how the demonstration environment was built and how you can perform a "baking show" type of demonstration using the IBM Cloud Portal or videos made available in this demonstration script.
-You will not actually be deploying a new Satellite Location or Red Hat OpenShift on IBM Cloud cluster, as these activities take a significant amount of time and money.
+In Part 1 and Part 2, you will see how the demonstration environment was built and how you can perform a "baking show" type of demonstration using the IBM Cloud Portal, click-thru demos, or videos made available in this demonstration script.
+Be aware, you will not actually be deploying a new Satellite Location or Red Hat OpenShift on IBM Cloud cluster, as these activities take a significant amount of time and resources (money).
 In Part 1, you will also learn how to use the IBM Cloud Shell and IBM Cloud Satellite command line interfaces (CLI).

+!!! note "Important"
     It is important to complete the CLI steps as the activities you will perform in Part 3 are dependent on them.

-In Part 3, you will use the IBM Cloud Portal to deploy a cloud native application.
+In Part 3, you will use the IBM Cloud Portal to complete the deployment of a cloud native application.
 This section provides a compelling demonstration to potential clients.
 Finally in Part 4, learn how to prepare for a client demonstration as well as the Stand and Deliver that is required to complete the IBM Cloud Satellite Level 3 learning plan.

-!!! important
-    It is important to complete each part of the demonstration to gain a full understanding of how to best demonstrate IBM Cloud Satellite.
-Some later sections

 To complete your {{ learningplan.name }} training, you must complete each of the sections.
 When done, return to the Your Learning plan (<a href="{{ learningplan.url }}" target="_blank">{{ learningplan.url }}</a>), and mark this activity complete.

 !!! note
     Note, you can access this demonstration environment at any time via IBM Tech Zone <a href="https://techzone.ibm.com/collection/se-l3-ibm-cloud-satellite" target="_blank">https://techzone.ibm.com/collection/se-l3-ibm-cloud-satellite</a>.
 Once you are comfortable with the environment, it can quickly and easily be leveraged for customer demonstrations.
 In most cases, depending on your audience, the **Deploy an OpenShift application** section will be most appropriate for customer demonstrations.
+The environment that you will utilizing is **shared** with other users of this demonstration.
+Your access will be restricted to a single **project** (also known as a **namespace**) in a OpenShift cluster deployed to an IBM Cloud Satellite location in AWS and an OpenShift cluster in IBM Cloud.

 You can also leverage the IBM Cloud Satellite collection <a href="https://techzone.ibm.com/collection/SetupIBMCloudSatelliteLocationInAWS" target="_blank">here</a> for longer client demonstrations or proof-of-concepts.
 Be aware, additional provisioning time and manual configurations are required.
 Refer to the documentation in the collection.